 At the beginning of the school year, teachers introduce the children to the requirement for safety in the classroom and on the playground.
 The children are told the rules for safety which include the scheduling of monthly fire drills.
 The teachers then show the children how a fire drill is conducted.
 Teachers demonstrate the proper way to line up and exit the building.
 They also explain the need to be quiet and where the children will wait until it is safe to return to their classrooms.
 Teachers count heads as the children line up to exit and again as the children line up to return to their classrooms.
-The children leave the building from the designated exit closest to their classrooms.
+The children leave the building from the designated exit closest to their location in the building.

-Records of completed drills are completed and maintained by each teacher.
+Records of completed drills are completed and maintained by each teacher and are required by the Department of Human Services.